HenrikBengtsson/matrixStats/revdep/problems.md

       inst/build
     It is recommended not to interfere with package subdirectories used by R.
     ```

+*   checking installed package size ...
+NOTE
+    ```
+      installed size is 1024.2Mb
+      sub-directories of 1Mb or more:
+        extdata  1024.0Mb
+    ```

 *   checking DESCRIPTION meta-information ...
 NOTE